plone/plone.contentrules/plone/contentrules/README.txt

 Before a rule is saved, it has no name, and no parent.

-  >>> from zope.app.container.interfaces import IContained
+  >>> from zope.container.interfaces import IContained
   >>> IContained.providedBy(testRule)
   True
   >>> testRule.__name__ is None